 Why Bats Matter

-Bats play a vital role in our ecosystem by:
+- Play a vital role in our ecosystem by controlling insect populations.

 However, bat species in BC are declining due to: